knomedia/hubdown/README.md

 When passing the `-o` flag with a file name, hubdown will write the full html output (as though you passed the `-w`) to the file you pass with `-o`.
 See Scraping for CSS below.
 ***
 ### Scraping for CSS
 Note that when you use either the `-w` or `-o` flags, hubdown will use your network connection to scrap the currently used CSS from github.com.
+It will do it's best to cache that the results of that network call for future non-connected uses.

 ***